-A synthesis

-of St. Teresa's

-twofold pedagogy of prayer

--at individual & community level might be sought from the symbol of the castle, which she used in both the Interior Castle

-& the Way of Perfection.

-- The Interior Castle opens with an invitation to the reader to enter the castle of his own soul - the synthesis of 'recollection'; - The Way of Perfection opens with an invitation to a group of readers, Teresa's first praying community, to enter the 'little castle' of their Carmelite monastery, a miniature of Christ's Kingdom, the Church; - To live the Christian life there as intensely as possible, in the presence of God & the Church.
+A synthesis of St. Teresa's twofold pedagogy of prayer-at individual and community level might be sought from the symbol of the castle, which she used in both the Interior Castle and the Way of Perfection.
+The Interior Castle opens with an invitation to the reader to enter the castle of his own soul- the synthesis of 'recollection'.
+The Way of Perfection also opens with an invitation to a group of readers, Teresa's first praying community, to enter the 'little castle' of their Carmelite monastery, a miniature of Christ's Kingdom, the Church, and there to live the Christian life as intensely as possible, in the presence of God and of the Church.